x95castle1/tanzu-application-platform-cheat-sheet/README.md

   ```
   </details>

+* More kapp cli capabilities are outlined in this [cheat sheet](https://carvel.dev/kapp/docs/latest/cheatsheet/).

 ***Inspect Reconciliation Status Using Kapp***

 If you exclude a package after performing a profile installation which included that package, the accurate package status will not reflect immediately through `tanzu package installed list -n tap-install`. kapp cli's app-change is a good way to get up-to-date reconciliation status, including timestamp.
 This can be done by issuing `kapp app-change list -a tap-ctrl -n tap-install` (where tap-ctrl is the kapp managed app name).